-The Briefing Pamphlet and its publication was sponsored by Exis Technologies, leaders in the supply of IT compliance systems for the management of dangerous goods in sea transport and e-learning courses for the transport industry.
-For over 30 years, major container lines, ports and shippers have been relying on Hazcheck Systems from Exis for DG regulatory compliance, efficiency and safety in their global operations.
+This publication was sponsored by Exis Technologies, leaders in the supply of IT compliance systems for the management of dangerous goods in sea transport and e-learning courses for the transport industry.
+For over 35 years, major container lines, ports and shippers have been relying on Hazcheck Systems from Exis for DG regulatory compliance, efficiency and safety in their global operations.
 Since 2018 Exis has been part of the NCB Group, a US inspection body based in New York authorized to certify compliance with Dangerous Goods regulations.
 Together their not for profit mission is the SAFETY OF LIFE AND CARGO AT SEA.

-ICHCA sponsors the IMDG Code e-learning and CTUpack e-learning courses produced by Exis Technologies.
+ICHCA endorses the IMDG Code e-learning and CTUpack e-learning courses produced by Exis Technologies.
 They offer the courses at a 15% discount to their members.